eam-00/Notes/RHEL-8.md

 __ YUM:
 On Red Hat Enterprise Linux 8, installing software is ensured by the new version of the YUM tool, which is based on the DNF technology (YUM v4).
+Usage of YUM has not been changed when handling individual RPM packages.
+For handling the modular content, the yum module command has been added

 __ RHEL 8 Module: